justinmahar/SublimeCSAutocompletePlus/README.md

 	# [Boolean] animalEscapes
 	feedAlligator: (critter, animalEscapes) ->
 		if animalEscapes
-			# CA+ knows that it's an Animal.
+			# CC+ knows that it's an Animal.
 Will he escape?
 Autocomplete and choose his destiny!
 			critter.[autocomplete]
 ```